ArchangelWTF/SPT.ProfileConverter/README.md

 # SPT Profile Converter
 ## Do not go and ask for support for this in the SPT or FIKA Discord server!
 You will not get any support for profiles converted with this tool.
-(And even has properties to make it easier for SPT support staff to check if a profile has been converted.)
+(And even has markers to make it easier for SPT support staff to check if a profile has been converted.)

 A tool for converting profiles from SPT 3.8 to SPT 3.9, mainly because I got sick of doing this manually with each profile. <br>
 If you have issues feel free to open an issue on this repository but dont expect me to hold your hand.